(3.13) Need, want, and desire–in the largest sense– induce, guide, and determine action.

-(3.14) The formula for the unerring solution of every problem is to believe our desires have already been fulfilled.
+(3.14) The formula for the unerring solution to every problem is to believe our desires have already been fulfilled.
 Their accomplishment will soon follow.

 (3.15) Jesus, Plato, and Swedenborg all advocated this teaching.

-(3.17) This belief is scientifically intact because it is a natural law.
+(3.17) This belief is scientifically intact because it is natural law.

 (3.18) “Faith is the substance of things hoped for; the evidence of things unseen.